TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Lab_01.md

 - [Nmap Tutorial to find Network Vulnerabilities (YouTube)](https://youtu.be/4t4kBkMsDbQ?si=EtiqpWknYs2GBDH_)
 - [Introduction to NMAP for Beginners!
 (YouTube)](https://youtu.be/NYgDzO8iQJ0?si=NcbmoceDVjTYUAM8)

-- (Q4) What's the use case when we need to use `-Pn` probing option with nmap?
-  - Hint: try `nmap google.com`
-    - The server is live on the internet, and ready for you to probe even though running above command might tell you differently.

 ### Write-Up

-#### When screenshoting a command, make sure texts are clear and your hostname we changed earlier is shown
+**When screenshoting a command, make sure texts are clear and your hostname you changed earlier is shown.**

-Briefly Explain how you get to answer of questions below and include screenshots:
+Briefly Explain how you get to answer of questions below and include screenshots.
+Don't forget your first **Mission!**

 - Q1: Find your Kali's and Metasploitable's IP Addresses.
   - Note: If you're getting the same IP as the Kali Linux machine you need to change the network to a NAT network